-The fund manager fails to add value compared to passive (index tracking) investment.
+The risk is that the fund manager fails to add value compared to passive (index tracking) investment.
 Passive management is an investment management strategy that seeks to match the return and risk characteristics of a market segment or index by mirroring its composition.